edgedb/edgedb-js/packages/ai/README.md

   Sends a query with context to the configured AI model and returns the response as a string.

-- `streamRag(message: string, context?: QueryContext): Promise<Response>`
+- `streamRag(message: string, context?: QueryContext): object`

-  Sends a query to the configured AI model and returns a `Response` object that streams the results.
-This method is useful for handling large datasets or continuous data feeds.
+  Used both when you need a `Response` object that streams the results, or when you want to handle streaming data as it arrives.

-- `getRagAsyncGenerator(message: string, context?: QueryContext): AsyncGenerator<StreamingMessage, void, undefined>`

-  Initiates a query to the AI model and returns an asynchronous generator.
-This allows for handling streaming data as it arrives.

 ## Example